u-blox/ubxlib_evk_applications/README.md

 Unlike the original XPLR Cellular Tracker application, this raspberry PI version does not log to a log file.
 Please use standard linux piping and systemd to run the application and view the output.

 # Application main()
 This is the starting point of the application.
-It will initialize the UBXLIB system and the device.
+It will initialize the UBXLIB system and the device and run the application loop.

-If present on the file system the application will load the MQTT credentials.
-If the MQTT credentials are not stored on the file system, it can be specified using a `#define` in the `config.h` file.
+The Cellular settings, MQTT Profile and Security settings are set in the `config.txt` file.
+See here for an example: [config.txt](cellular_tracker/config.txt)

-After the main system is initialized it will initialize the application tasks.
+After the main system is configured it will `initialize` the application tasks.
 Here each task will create a Mutex and eventQueue.
 These can be used to know if the appTask is running something, and communicate a command to it.

-Once all the application tasks are initialized the Registration and MQTT application tasks will `start()`.
+Once all the application tasks are `initialized` the `Registration` and `MQTT` tasks will `start()`.
 Here they will run their task loop, looking after the registration and MQTT broker connection.

-The main application will terminate if the INTERRUPT signal is provided to the application (`ctrl-c`), closing the MQTT broker connection, deregistering from the network.
+The main application will terminate if the INTERRUPT signal is provided to the application (`ctrl-c`), closing the MQTT broker connection and deregistering from the network.